 The 14 UK Overseas Territories (UKOTs) constitute a small land area with large ocean provinces, extending from the polar ocean to tropical seas.
 Collectively they represent the 5th largest marine estate in the world.
 When considering priority climate change issues, many UKOTs are concerned about impacts on food security, both from local fisheries and food imports.
 Changes to the coastal zone caused by erosion and sea-level rise are a key issue for many UKOTs, including the natural coastal protection afforded by coastal and marine habitats.
 Impacts on large marine ecosystems and food webs in the seas and oceans around them were also highlighted by many UKOTs.
 For this work, the UKOTs were grouped geographically into six regions.
-Experts from the regions identified the most pressing climate change issues for their UKOTs.

-PACIFIC OCEAN

-Key climate change drivers include increasing temperature, ocean acidification, extreme events, sea-level rise and decreasing dissolved oxygen concentration are key climate change drivers.
+Experts from the regions identfied the most pressing climate change issues for their UKOTs.
+PACIFIC OCEAN Key climate change drivers include increasing temperature, ocean acidification, extreme events, sea-level rise and decreasing dissolved oxygen Priority issues identified:

-- Coral reefs and associated communities, which are at risk from the combined effects of warming and ocean acidification. - Coastal and deep-water fisheries resources as reef fish are impacted from changes in their habitats and reduced oxygen levels could make Pitcairn's waters less suitable for some tuna species. - O Imports to the island and the safe movement of goods at sea.
-Pitcairn Island relies heavily on imports for food, fuel, clothing, medicines and most other goods and materials, which could be disrupted by extreme events and an increased risk of flooding.

-CARIBBEAN AND MID ATLANTIC

-Key climate change drivers include changes in storms and waves, sea level rise, erosion, temperature rise, ocean acidification, changes in ocean circulation and decreasing dissolved oxygen, erosion.
+- O Coral reefs and associated communities, which are at risk from the combined effects of warming and ocean acidification. - O Coastal and deep-water fisheries resources as reef fish are impacted from changes in their Pitcairn's waters less suitable for some tuna species. - O Imports to the island and the safe movement of goods at sea.
+Pitcairn Island relies heavily on imports for food, fuel, clothing, medicines and most other goods and materials, which could be disrupted by extreme events and an increased risk CARIBBEAN AND MID ATLANTIC Key climate change drivers include changes in storms and waves, sea level rise, erosion, temperature rise, ocean acidification, changes in ocean circulation and decreasing dissolved oxygen, erosion.
+Priority issues identified:

-- Food security, fish, and fishing communities, affecting the future sustainability of fisheries and livelihoods in local communities. - Coral reefs, and wider effects on ecosystem health and marine food webs, and the reefs appeal for tourism and respection. - Natural coastal protection from the growing threat of erosion and flooding, and the resulting impacts on coastal populations and economic activities at the coast.
+- O Food security, fish, and fishing communities, affecting the future sustainability of fisheries and livelihoods in local communities.

+- O Coral reefs, and wider effects on ecosystem health

+- O Natural coastal protection from the growing threat of erosion and flooding, and the resulting activities at the coast.
 Climate change risks are being exacerbated by the degradation and loss of coastal ecosystems due to human activities.

 BERMUDA

 TURKS AND CAICOS ISLANDS

-CAYMAN
+CAYMAN ISLANDS

 PITCAIRN

 ISLANDS

 BRITISH VIRGIN ISLANDS

 ANGUILLA

 MONTSERRAT

 SOUTH ATLANTIC

 Key climate change drivers include increasing temperatures, sea-level rise, extreme events, and changes in ocean circulation.

+Priority issues identified:

-- Fish and invertebrates, such as tuna, squid and lobster, that are harvested for human consumption, affecting food security. - The growth and productivity of marine plants, including plankton, which form the basis of the food web and kelp which provides important habitat. - Coastal communities, as sea level rise and storms potential threaten the 'islander' way of life and cultural identity, including declines in iconic marine and seabird species.
+- O Fish and invertebrates, such as tuna, squid and lobster, that are harvested for human consumption, - The growth and productivity of marine plants, web and kelp which provides important habitat. - O Coastal communities, as sea level rise and storms potential threaten the 'islander' way of life and cultural identity, including declines in iconic ISLANDS GIBRALTAR